Developer Guide

 Design Considerations

-objects should be retroactively added for RecurringExpenseManager
+Aspect: Whether Expense objects should be retroactively added for RecurringExpenseManager objects that have START_DATE in the past.

 -